 When the paint finally dried and the last fresco unveiled, there were over 4,300 Venetian villas dotting the landscape, monumental agricultural centers of architectural fame filled with great art that collectively became known as Civiltà delle Ville Venete (Civilization of the Venetian Villas) and redefined the Most Serene Republic of Venice.

 Today, the general public has a wonderful opportunity to stroll into the past and sample the trappings of those movers and shakers who ruled the roost back in the day.

 With the aid of my car’s GPS, along with willing curators clutching keys, I’ve been photographing many of these fine examples of real estate, and will continue to do so, one ornate iron gate at a time.

-To relive my photo shoots and read the history behind the brick and mortar of individual villas of the old Venetian Republic, just click on one of the story title links below.
+To relive my photo shoots and read the history behind the brick and mortar of individual villas, gardens and iconic landmarks of the old Venetian Republic, just click on one of the story title links below.

 ©The Palladian Traveler